Chilluba/Kindege/README.md

 -   A modern web browser.
 -   A **Google Gemini API Key**.
 You can obtain one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+-   Your API key must be available to the application as an environment variable named `API_KEY`.

 ### Installation & Running

-This project is a client-side application and can be run by serving the files with any simple static server.
+This project is a client-side application.
+The application expects the `API_KEY` environment variable to be available in its execution context.

 1.  **Clone the repository:**
     ```bash